 4. All other obligations.

-The interests of children in matters related to the order of collection are a priority
+The interests of children in cases concerning priority of collection are a priority

-If the money is collected from the debtor in parts, then each claim is paid after the previous one has been fully repaid.
-For example, entrepreneur Ivanov has a debt for alimony (10,000 rubles) and salaries for employees (50,000 rubles).
-His income is 16,000 rubles, half of this is kept by the bailiffs.
-In the first month, 8000 will be paid off in favor of alimony obligations.
-In the second month, 2000 will be sent to pay off the debt for alimony, the remaining 6000 for salaries, and so on.
+For example, entrepreneur Ivanov has a debt for alimony (10,000 rubles) and for employee salaries (50,000 rubles).
+His income is 16,000 rubles, half of which is kept by the bailiffs.
+In the first month, 8,000 will be repaid in favor of alimony obligations.
+In the second month, 2,000 will be used to pay off alimony debt, the remaining 6,000 for wages, and so on.

 It is difficult to prove that the debtor did not receive it.
-There is such a possibility, for example, if it was intended to send a writ of execution by mail, but immediately after the trial, the debtor went abroad (and this is possible, since before the initiation of enforcement proceedings, the bailiffs do not impose restrictions).
-To do this, you will need to confirm the date of departure and residence abroad for at least three years.
+There is such a possibility, for example, if the execution document was supposed to be sent by mail, but immediately after the trial the debtor went abroad (and this is possible, since the bailiffs do not impose restrictions before the initiation of enforcement proceedings).
+To do this, you will need to confirm your departure date and residence abroad for at least three years.

-If the writ of execution is not handed over to the debtor, or he does not have property and there is nothing to sell to pay off the debt, then the proceedings are returned to the recoverer.
+If the writ of execution is not served on the debtor, or he has no property and there is nothing to sell to pay off the debt, then the proceedings are returned to the claimant.

-According to the Civil Procedure Code, any property other than the untouchable can be arrested.
-The list of property that the bailiffs have no right to take away includes:
+According to the Civil Procedure Code, any property except untouchable property can be seized.
+The list of property that bailiffs do not have the right to take away includes:

-1. Apartment (or share in an apartment), residential building or land plot, on which he stands, if the debtor lives there.
+1. An apartment (or a share in an apartment), a residential building or land plot, on which it stands, if the debtor lives there.

-2. Household items and household items, as well as personal items (in particular, clothes and shoes).
+2. Home furnishings and household items, as well as personal items (in particular, clothing and shoes).

-3. Property that the debtor needs for professional employment.
+3. Property that the debtor needs for professional activities.

-4. Livestock, poultry and other animals, if they are used for personal needs and not for entrepreneurial activity(as well as buildings and structures for keeping these animals).
+4. Livestock, poultry and other living creatures, if they are used for personal needs and not for entrepreneurial activity(as well as buildings and structures for keeping these animals).

 5. Seeds for sowing.